artur-ciocanu/launch.en/help/launch-reference/publishing/environments.md

 ---
 title: Environments
-description: Learn about the concept of environments and how they function within Adobe Experience Platform Launch.
+description: Learn about the concept of tag environments and how they function within Adobe Experience Platform.
 exl-id: 5c7fd0bb-c4f1-468a-be91-14aa93c8d0bc
 ---
 # Environments